euwbah/musescore-xen-tuner/README.md

 Try to reset the tuning cache of the score using the **Clear Tuning Cache** plugin.
 It is recommended to do this often when you are playing around with many tunings in one score but are no longer using most of the tunings you experimented with.

+If you're dealing with many notes per equave, see [how to deal with huge tunings](#writing-in-huge-tunings)

 ## Workarounds + advanced configs

 There are certain advanced configuration options at the top of the `fns.js` file, which you can modify to change certain behaviours of the plugin.